deLaatLab/peakHiC/README.md

 initExampleData(baseFolder=baseFolder,pairixBinary)
 ```

+Please be aware that you need to update the paths in the R code above to point to files and folders on your local machine.

 ## Run the pipeline

 Now navigate in a terminal to the peakHiC _RUN_ folder, so in this example **/home/geert/localdev/github/peakHiC/RUN/** and run the following commands: